81st Street–Museum of Natural History station: History

-The station was renovated in 1998–2000, in coordination with building the new Hayden Planetarium, within the Rose Center for Earth and Space.
+The station was renovated in 1998–2000, in coordination with the building of the new Hayden Planetarium, within the Rose Center for Earth and Space.
 The floors were replaced, new lighting was installed, the token booth was upgraded, and the walls and staircases were re-tiled.
 Structural improvements were also made during the renovation.
 In 2019, the Metropolitan Transportation Authority announced that the station would become ADA-accessible as part of the agency's 2020–2024 Capital Program.

+A request for proposals was put out on May 18, 2023 for the contract for a project bundle to make 13 stations accessible, including 81st Street.
+The contract to add one elevator (street-to-northbound platform-to southbound platform outside fare control) at the station was awarded in December 2023.

+The work would include upgrades to electrical systems and the removal or relocation of some artwork.
+By mid-2024, the work was expected to be completed by 2026.

 Station layout

 This underground station has four tracks and two side platforms.
 On this section of the line, the local tracks are stacked, uptown above downtown, and the express tracks are stacked in the same order to the east of them, so both platforms are on the west side, one above the other.
 The station is at Central Park West and 81st Street, rather than the major crosstown 79th Street, in order to accommodate the American Museum of Natural History, which largely fills the area of what was once called the Manhattan Square.
 The 79th Street Transverse Road, through Central Park, exits the park here.

 South of this station are storage/lay up tracks between the local and express tracks on each level.
 Both ends of the tracks merge with the express tracks, with switches to the local tracks.